rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 {{% pin_it_image "react js libraries" "img/posts/essential-react-libraries-framework/banner.jpg" "is-src-set" %}}

-React is only a view-layer library.
+React.js is only a view-layer library.
 Thus React only enables you to build component driven user interfaces.
 It comes with a couple of built-in solutions though, for instance local state management and syntactic events to make interactions happen, but after all you are only dealing with a view-layer library.

-It is often said that plain React is sufficient when building applications.
+It is often said that plain React is sufficient when building applications in JS.
 In the open source book [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) it is showcased that plain React suffices to build an application.
 But in the end, when implementing a larger application, you need a couple of more libraries to have a sophisticated web application with React as its core.

 Developers coming from frameworks such as Angular or Ember often have a hard time to figure out all the building blocks they will need to build a sophisticated web application with React as its core.
 Coming from a framework, you are used to have all necessary functionalities at your disposal.
 However, React is only a view-layer library.
 Thus you would need to figure out all the other building blocks, to be more specific: all the other libraries that are needed to complement React.
 Nevertheless I think it is one of the crucial advantages of React in staying flexible when choosing your libraries to complement your React application.